Job Entry Subsystem 1: History

 IBM proclaimed JES1 to be "the single most important addition" to the job scheduling provided by VS1.
 IBM Systems Journal defined JES1's services as Spooling and scheduling, adding "Its three major components are peripheral services, central services, and queue management."

 JES1 was not popular, because HASP and ASP users often had made local modifications (edits), and wanted to retain their investment.

 Features

 JES1 permits operators to submit batch jobs from local unit record equipment.

 In addition, Remote Entry Service (RES) permits remote operators to submit jobs from remote sites to JES.
 The printed and punched output of jobs running on OS/VS1, whether submitted locally or remotely, is handled by JES and may be routed to local devices, to the originating site or to another remote site.
-The Remote Entry Services (RES) of OS/VS1 is similar to Remote Job Entry (RJE) on OS/360 but the protocol for programmable workstations is that used by HASP II and ASP rather than that used by RJE.
+The Remote Entry Services (RES) of OS/VS1 is similar to Remote Job Entry (RJE) on OS/360 but the protocol for programmable workstations is that used by HASP II and Attached Support Processor (ASP) rather than that used by RJE.